 When creating a collection, Milvus controls the size of a data segment according to the

 To process massive data, Milvus segments the data and each segment of data has tens or even hundreds of thousands of entities.
 Milvus separates the data in each segment by fields and stores the data in each field a data file.
-In the current version, each entity contains one ID field, one vector field, and multiple scala fields.
+In the current version, an entity contains only one ID field and one vector field, so each segmented data file mainly includes a UID file and an original vector data file.

 The size of a segment is determined by the